tannewt/wa-law.org/site/org/association_of_washington_business/README.md

 ### [HB 1108](/bill/2025-26/hb/1108/) - Housing cost task force 👍2
 * 👍💵 Morgan Irwin

+### [HB 1115](/bill/2025-26/hb/1115/) - Concerning the excise tax treatment of amounts received by title and escrow businesses from clients for remittance to a county filing office for the purpose of recording documents. 👍1

 ### [HB 1126](/bill/2025-26/hb/1126/) - Standardizing notification provisions relating to local tax rate changes and shared taxes administered by the department. 👍1

 ### [HB 1128](/bill/2025-26/hb/1128/) - Establishing a child care workforce standards board.  👎1